TechNickAI/AICodeBot/README.md

 ## Setup

-Follow the steps below to set up CrystalMind on your machine:
+Follow the steps below to set up AICodeBot on your machine:

 1. Clone the repository